cifkao/nopdb/README.rst

 -----------

 * Like Pdb, NoPdb only works with pure-Python functions.
 Calls to built-ins and C extensions cannot be captured.
 This also applies to ML frameworks that compile models into static graphs; for NoPdb to work, this feature needs to be disabled, e.g.\ in TensorFlow, eager execution needs to be used.
-* Local variable assignment in `Breakpoint.exec()` is only supported under CPython and PyPy.
+* Local variable assignment in :code:`Breakpoint.exec()` is only supported under CPython and PyPy.

 .. |pypi-package| image:: https://badge.fury.io/py/nopdb.svg?
    :target: https://pypi.org/project/nopdb/